eddyystop/joi-errors-for-forms/README.md

 ```

 List of substitution tokens.
-Refer to Joi doc for more information.
+Refer to Joi documentation for more information.

 - `${key}` prop name, or label if `.label('...')` was used.
 - `${value}` prop value.
 Its rudimentally converted to a string.